 San Francisco Cable Car Museum

 One thing we did do was wander inside the free San Francisco Cable Car Museum.
-It shows the history of the cable car and has lots of information about how cable cars work.
+It shows the history of the cable car, and has lots of information about how cable cars work.
 The cable cars themselves don’t have any kind of motor or engine in them.
 Instead, they are moved by a cable that runs underneath a track on the road.
-On the cable cars, themselves is a lever that operates as a braking system.
+On the cable cars is a lever that operates as a braking system.
 At the museum, you can watch the now electrical powered motors drive the large wheels that pull the cables under the ground to move these cable cars.
 If you’re outside by a cable car track you can hear the cable moving underneath.
-It was interesting to see this and to learn about the history of the cable car.
+It was interesting to see this, and to learn about the history of the cable car.
 This is a neat museum to visit if you’re in the area.

 On the last day, we went back to the turn-around for the Powell-Hyde line and the queue was insane.
 We waited for about 90 minutes to get on the cable car.
 Depending on your circumstance you might just give up and walk.
-Looking up at the massive we decided to wait it out, rather than to walk it.
-While I was in line I couldn’t help but think to myself, “yep the cable in San Francisco is 100% for tourists.
+Looking up at the massive hill we decided to wait it out, rather than to walk it.
+While I was in line I couldn’t help but think to myself, “yep the cable car in San Francisco is 100% for tourists.
 There’s no way a local is waiting in this giant line to go to work or to the grocery store.”
 Perhaps back in the day when the cable car was one of the only forms of public transit locals would take it, but I doubt they would now.
-Not with the other forms of public transit in San Francisco that are quicker and go to more places.
+Not with all the other forms of public transit in San Francisco that are quicker and go to more places.

 We finally got on the cable car (again had to sit inside), and went up toward Lombard Street.
 We decided it’d be easier to walk down Lombard than up.
 It’s worth knowing the cable cars don’t have a way to indicate a stop inside the car (there are no buttons to push or strings to pull).
-Instead, you need to tell the driver where you want to get off.
+Instead, you just need to tell the driver where you want to get off.
 Outside there are cable car stops along the routes, so if you’re waiting at a stop the cable car will stop there.
-Anyway after walking down Lombard (on the sidewalks; you can’t walk down the crooked road) we caught the shuttle to the end of the line.
+After walking down Lombard (on the sidewalks; you can’t walk down the crooked road) we caught the shuttle to the end of the line.
 Then we walked over to where the California Line cable cars operate.

 The California Line

 The real reason we went to the California line is that we figured it wouldn’t be as busy as the other two.
 And it wasn’t.
 We ended up getting seats on the side of the car like we wanted to originally.
 And then I decided, since I was here, I should stand up on the platform outside.
-Those photos of people standing on the cable car and riding it up/down the steep hills of San Francisco?
+Those photos of people standing on the side cable car and riding it up/down the steep hills of San Francisco?
 Yep, that was me.
 Also, I was totally singing “The Trolley Song” from the musical Meet Me in St. Louis in my head, despite the fact we were on a cable car, and not in St. Louis.